 Safety is a concern for expats relocating to Iran.
-There is political tensions between Iran and many Western governments.
-This causes attitudes towards foreigners to not always be positive.
-Expats should avoid getting involved in any type of political demonstrations.
-Terrorism is a general threat and travel to border regions is also to be avoided.
+There is political tension between Iran and many Western governments that causes locals to not always have a positive attitude towards foreigners.
+Expats should therefore avoid getting involved in any type of political demonstrations.
+Terrorism is also a general threat in Iran, and travel to border regions should be avoided.

 On a day-to-day basis, expats should guard against petty theft.
 Foreigners in Iran, as in most countries, are easy targets for muggings because they are unfamiliar with their surroundings.
 Expats should also be careful when using Iranian roads because the accident tolls are notoriously high.

 Finally, it's essential that expats realise they won't enjoy all the same freedoms that they would at home.
 For example, bringing alcohol into Iran or accessing popular websites that are banned by the Iranian government is illegal.